-The Teen Wolf movie has wrapped production, and the premiere is right around the corner.
+The Teen Wolf movie release date is January 26, which means it is right around the corner.
 Here’s everything we know so far.

 Back when the Teen Wolf movie was first announced, it took me a little bit of time to put into words everything I was feeling.
 As a long-time fan of the series, knowing that I’d be seeing some of my favorite characters again was exciting and overwhelming all at once.

-But that old fandom machine groaned alive just as Subjectify Media was taking its first steps.
+But that old fandom machine groaned alive just as Subjectify Media was taking its first steps in 2021.
 I wrote how the film was calling us back to Beacon Hills once more, and Natalie and I revived Not Another Teen Wolf Podcast, recording episode #153 and basically spending two hours freaking out over teen werewolves for the first time in four years.

 Now that we’re inching closer to the Teen Wolf movie release date, everything is falling back into place.
 It’s all starting to feel a bit more normal.
 I can do this.
 I remember how.

-Until then, however, we do have some information regarding what we can expect from the film.
+If you’re checking up on the known factors of the Teen Wolf movie, you’ve come to the right place.
 Much of this information has been gathered and compiled by the Teen Wolf Wiki/Teen Wolf News, and we’re thankful for their hard work and dedication.

-If you want to listen to Natalie and I discuss everything on air, tune into Not Another Teen Wolf Podcast episode #154, “Wish Us Well.”
-If you’d rather read our thoughts and speculations, keep scrolling!
+If you want to listen to Natalie and I discuss all of this information on air, you can split your time between Not Another Teen Wolf Podcast episode #154, “Wish Us Well,” and episode #155, “High-Functioning Zombie.”

 Everything we know about the ‘Teen Wolf’ movie so far